 Students who have been identified as having learning differences may ask for extended time on tests.
 The faculty is provided with an up-to-date list of all students who qualify for this support; however, it is up to the student to ask the teacher for the extended time.
 For final exams: Students will meet with their individual counselor prior to final week to discuss whether this is needed.

 Testing Accommodations applications for the SAT and ACT are available in the Center.
 These applications must be completed and submitted with the regular application to receive extended time on these tests.
 The ASC staff proctors the SAT and the ACT at Cardinal Newman for students who need special accommodations such as readers.

-Other Recommended Accommodations may include:
+Other Recommended SUPPORTS may include: